UplandsDynamic/simple-stock-management/README.md

 ## Key features

-Note: The "truck" features are available as of version 2.1.1 (beta, currently devel branch).

 - Administrator may add, edit and delete stock from database.
 - Store managers may request transfers ("order") stock from the "warehouse".
 - Dynamic search of stock lines (SKU and description).